apostrophecms/apostrophe-documentation/tutorials/getting-started/schema-guide.md

 A `boolean` field is a simple "Yes or No" choice.
 The value stored in the database will be either `true` or `false`.

-If a `boolean` field is set `required: true`, the user must select "Yes" to complete the form.
-This may seem odd but is useful for consent fields.
+A `boolean` field can have a `mandatory` property that will require the user to change the value you to `true` during validation.
+Supply a string as the `mandatory` property and it will be the validation error message.
+Turning it to true will use a default message.

 **The `showFields` option can be used to show and hide other fields based on the choice that was made.** This is a very powerful way to make forms more user-friendly.